Bayesian variance change point detection with credible sets

 \subsection{Convergence: Algorithm~\ref{alg:prisca_fit} as Variational Bayes}

 Algorithm~\ref{alg:prisca_fit} offers an efficient way to approximate PRISCA's posterior distribution without sacrificing accuracy, as we will show in Section~\ref{sec:sim}.
 The algorithm somewhat mimics the model's rationale, with multiple single change point models fitted recursively.
 Although, it is clear that the output offers, at best, an approximation of the true posterior distribution.
 Given the remarkable empirical performance, a natural question is why Algorithm~\ref{alg:prisca_fit} works and whether there is an underlying model it approximates.
 In this subsection, we address this question and establish Algorithm~\ref{alg:prisca_fit}'s convergence as a byproduct.
-Our result builds on \cite{wang2020simple}, who show that their recursive algorithm is a Variational Bayes (VB) approximation to the actual posterior distribution.
+Our result builds on \cite{wang2020simple}, who show that their recursive algorithm is a Variational Bayes (VB) approximation to the posterior distribution.
 Despite lacking an additive structure, we will show similar results in our context.
-Roughly, we are able to show that what holds for the Gaussian location parameter \citep{wang2020simple}, is also true for the scale one using our construction.

 Let $p$ denote the target posterior distribution.
-Given that $p$ is seldomly available in closed-form, a popular way to approximate $p$ is VB \citep{wai08}: let $\mathcal{Q}$ be an arbitrary family of distributions, one chooses $q\in \mathcal{Q}$ to approximate $p$ with minimal Kullback-Leibler divergence \citep{kul51} between $q$ and $p$, \textit{i.e.}, $q= \argmin_{q \in \mathcal{Q}}KL(q||p)$.
+Given that $p$ is seldomly available in closed-form, a popular way to approximate $p$ is VB \cite{wai08}: let $\mathcal{Q}$ be an arbitrary family of distributions, one chooses $q\in \mathcal{Q}$ to approximate $p$ with minimal Kullback-Leibler divergence \cite{kul51} between $q$ and $p$, \textit{i.e.}, $q= \argmin_{q \in \mathcal{Q}}KL(q||p)$.
 If we do not restrict $\mathcal{Q}$ and can solve the resulting optimization problem, we can achieve $KL(q||p)=0$, which corresponds to $q\equiv p$.
 It means that, under no restrictions on $\mathcal{Q}$, we are simply formulating the problem of calculating the posterior as an optimization problem.
 VB becomes an approximation when we restrict the class $\mathcal{Q}$.
-Such restriction is chosen to make the optimization problem tractable; for example, Mean-Field VB (MFVB) assumes that the variational distribution $q$ factorizes over the variable of interests \citep{wai08}.
+Such restriction is chosen to make the optimization problem tractable; for example, Mean-Field VB (MFVB) assumes that the variational distribution $q$ factorizes over the variables \cite{wai08}.

 Even when imposing restrictions on $\mathcal{Q}$, one seldomly minimizes the KL divergence.
-The standard is to maximize the ``evidence lower bound" (ELBO), given by the following equality
+The KL between the posterior and the variational family can be rewritten as